 - The mere fact that a client is intending to invest in a given country may be confidential until preparations are quite advanced.
 Otherwise the client may lose its first-mover advantage in relation to its competitors. - Many details of the clients' projects may be commercially sensitive.
-These could include the market entry strategy, product positioning, detailed costings, expected pricing strategy and overall profitability. - In its continuous efforts to innovate, learn and search for new ideas, the Bank is willing to listen to the views of external stakeholders. - The Bank continues to emphasise its role as a partner in the transition of the countries of operations - in association with all those able and willing to contribute to the process.

-• A decision by the Bank not to finance a particular project could damage the reputation of both project and client in the country concerned.
+These could include the market entry strategy, product positioning, detailed costings, expected pricing strategy and overall profitability. - A decision by the Bank not to finance a particular project could damage the reputation of both project and client in the country concerned.
 The Bank's decision may be related to its own strategy in the country, not to questions regarding the viability or commercial worth of the project.
-Yet the sponsor's prospect for obtaining finance from elsewhere might nonetheless be damaged.

-• The above confidentiality concerns may be further reinforced where the client is a listed company.
+Yet the sponsor's prospect for obtaining finance from elsewhere might nonetheless be damaged. - The above confidentiality concerns may be further reinforced where the client is a listed company.
 The Bank's potential or actual involvement might then be pricesensitive information whose handling needs to respect the local stock exchange requirements.